About · v2.0 · July 2026

 What this is

 Space Immanence is a working paper in speculative metaphysics.
-It proposes that spacetime and consciousness may be complementary appearances of self-referential structure.
+Its diagnosis: the hard problem of consciousness and the puzzle of spacetime emergence may share one container assumption.
+Its wager, graded speculative: spacetime and consciousness may be complementary appearances of self-referential structure.
 It is a proposal, not a proof — claims graded by confidence, gaps named, an open invitation to critique.

-The site hosts the canonical working paper, the companion Aperture Framework, a research agenda with disconfirmation conditions, a page of objections with replies, a map of the Aperture/I corpus where the framework was discovered, and an applied design doctrine.
+The site hosts the canonical working paper and its citable academic edition, the dynamic layer (cohering), the companion Aperture Framework, a research agenda with disconfirmation conditions, a page of objections with replies, and an applied arm: the design doctrine, the Swarm Instrument (a pre-registered multi-agent measurement programme, with first data), the Coherence Without Contact study design, and a page addressed to AI readers.

 Everything lives here under one roof so that readers, reviewers, and critics can point at precisely what they want to engage with — and so that later revisions can be tracked in one place.